-What is Medicare, and what does it cover?
+What is Australia's Medicare, and what does it cover?

 Medicare partly covers the cost of visiting general practitioners (GPs) or specialists.
 However, it's important to note that doctors can choose to charge more than the Medicare benefit, which may result in out-of-pocket expenses for the patient.

-In-patient care in public hospitals in Australia is either free or heavily subsidized.
+Inpatient care in public hospitals in Australia is either free or heavily subsidized.
 However, elective procedures will have waiting lists.
-Private hospitals offer more choices and shorter wait times for non-emergency treatments, although you will pay out of pocket for these services.
+Private hospitals offer more choice and shorter wait times for non-emergency treatments, although you will pay out of pocket for these services unless you have private health insurance, which will cover some of the costs.

 Medicare includes the Pharmaceutical Benefits Scheme, which subsidizes the cost of prescription medications.
 Patients contribute a co-payment amount for each prescription, while the government covers the remaining cost.